dzsoker023/Factorio-Access/README.md

 Deploy a drone capsule in hand towards the cursor: LEFT BRACKET.

 Throw a capsule weapon or grenade in hand towards the cursor: LEFT BRACKET.
-Warning: It is likely that a grenade or similar weapon will damage you because the cursor is usually automatically nearby.
+Note: Grenades use smart aiming to target enemies first and avoid you.

 The rest of the controls in this section require you to have the inventory screen opened (but no buildings).

 Equip a gun or ammo stack: LEFT BRACKET to take it in hand and SHIFT + LEFT BRACKET to equip it.

-Read currently equipped guns (up to 3) and ammo: R
+Open guns (and ammo) inventory: R, from the player inventory

 Reload all ammo slots from the inventory: SHIFT + R